Discipleship at HHBC

 Sunday Evening Family Discipleship

 Our Sunday evening discipleship targets a specific topic: conflict resolution, godly character, biblical counseling, peacemaking, leadership, sharing the gospel, prayer, biblical theology or systematic theology.
 All topics are designed for the entire family.
 We take a break over the winter and summer holiday seasons.

 Wednesday Evening Discipleship

-Our men’s and women’s discipleship groups meet on the last Wednesday of every month, discussing books that apply specifically to men and women.
-Our present study for men is 'Licensed To Kill' by Brian Hedges and for our ladies it is 'Loving God With All Your Mind' by Elizabeth George.
+Our men’s and women’s discipleship groups meet on the first Wednesday of every month, discussing books that apply specifically to men and women, and students.
+Our present study for men is 'Licensed To Kill' by Brian Hedges, and for our ladies it is 'Loving God With All Your Mind' by Elizabeth George.

 At Harrison Hills, our main goal in youth ministry is discipleship.
 Parents are the primary disciplers of their children.
 As a church, we stand with the parents, equipping both the parents and students to grow to be more like Christ.
 We believe the family equipping model will lead to gospel centered relationships, studying the bible together, getting to know one another on a spiritual level, serving together and inviting others to put their faith in Christ.